 Robot ethics is a relatively new subdomain of robotics focused on ethical aspects of automation design and deployment.

-Ethical Principles of Robot-Rehab Practice:
+Ethical Principles of Robot-Rehab Practise:

 Developments in robotics and automation technologies are rapidly changing many aspects of our lives.
 The field of health care has been no exception, promising many boons while also bringing about controversial ethical questions.

 Integrating Artificial Intelligence (AI) and robotics in healthcare is a transformative development with immense promise for revolutionising patient care, diagnostics, and treatment modalities.
-These technologies can enhance the precision and efficiency of medical practices, improve patient outcomes, and increase the burden on healthcare professionals.
+These technologies can enhance the precision and efficiency of medical practises, improve patient outcomes, and increase the burden on healthcare professionals.

 However, as AI and robotics become increasingly integrated into healthcare systems, a critical set of ethical implications emerges.
 These implications touch upon privacy, data security, accountability, transparency, fairness, and the preservation of human autonomy.